WHAT IS THE DIFFERENCE BETWEEN A CONVENTIONAL MORTGAGE AND A HIGH RATIO MORTGAGE?

 Although mortgage default insurance costs home buyers 2.80% – 4.00% of their mortgage amount, it is actually beneficial to the buyer market.
 Without it, mortgage rates would be higher as the risk of default would increase.
 Lenders are able to offer lower mortgage rates when mortgages are protected by default insurance because the risk of default is spread across multiple home buyers.

-Mortgage qualifying rules contain an existing stress test for high ratio mortgages, where clients have to qualify at the current Bank of Canada benchmark rate of 4.99%.
-As of January 1, 2018 conventional mortgages will also incorporate a stress test when qualifying, using the higher of either the 5 year benchmark rate or the original contract rate plus two percentage points.
+Mortgage qualifying rules contain an existing stress test for high ratio mortgages, where clients have to qualify at the current Bank of Canada benchmark rate of 5.14%.
+Conventional mortgages will also incorporate a stress test when qualifying, using the higher of either the 5 year benchmark rate or the original contract rate plus two percentage points.

 Considering a home purchase?
 We are happy to discuss your options and the best possible mortgage to meet your specific needs and numbers.